MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create art!
-Computers are capable of creating complex and beautiful images and animations using algorithms and code.
+Programming can be used to create art such as music, paintings, and 3D models.